-There are two fundamental styles of writing which comprise most of the writing around us.
-I call them normative and narrative, though it shouldn’t surprise me if this has been thought of communications theorists prior.
+There are two basic styles of writing which comprise most of the paper around us.
+I call them normative and narrative, though it shouldn’t surprise me if this has been thought of as communications theorists prior.
 Each style lends itself to a different type of publishing platform.
 I will explain here what the ramifications are for online publications.

-There are normative documents which are fixed cannot have any ambiguity; these are constitutions, legal codes, contracts, engineering or architectural plans.
-These address concrete ideas, and are expected to be moderately complete.
-If any information needs to be updated, it will by amending or updating, thus asserting new version of the document.
-Normative documents tend to be written in durable platform.
-That way they are able to be more referenceable.
+There are normative documents that are fixed cannot have any ambiguity; these are constitutions, legal codes, contracts, engineering, or architectural plans.
+These concrete address ideas and are expected to be moderately complete.
+If any information needs to be updated, it will by amending or updating, thus asserting a new version of the document.
+Normative documents tend to be written in a durable platform.
+That way, they can be more referenceable.

 On the other side of the spectrum is the narrative style.
-These are not ever “documents” but articles, posts, columns, stories, etc. Narrative pieces are not expected to be completed; instead their information can be supplanted by pieces produced later, or by others.
-Also it is very rare to go back and change a published narrative.
+These are not ever “documents” but articles, posts, columns, stories, etc. Narrative pieces are not expected to be completed; instead, their information can be supplanted by pieces produced later, or by others.
+Also, it is infrequent to go back and change a published narrative.
 Thus the preferred platform is more disposable— radio and television and daily newspapers and daily newspapers are prime examples.

-This is a wide spectrum of gradations between these two polar opposites.
-The articles in the Sunday newspaper tend to be normative than those over the course of the week since more people read them.
-A article on popular science will be more narrative than the research papers which serve as its sources.
+This is a full spectrum of gradations between these two polar opposites.
+The articles in the Sunday newspaper tend to be normative than those over the week since more people read them.
+A report on popular science will be more narrative than the research papers which serve as its sources.
 A documentary is more normative than a newscast.

-Still, durability versus disposability may be affected by point of view.
-Professional writers– who tend to write regularly durable platforms– see blogs as an oppurtunity to relax their writing in a more narrative style.
+Still, durability versus disposable may be affected by the point of view.
+Professional writers– who tend to write regularly durable platforms– see blogs as an opportunity to relax their writing in a more narrative style.
 By contrast, amateurs writers who have no platforms often choose blogs by default to try and write normative documents.
-There is great content in a number of weblogs– it would be better if their authors took a step back and considered making their work normative.
+There is an excellent content in many weblogs– it would be better if their authors took a step back and considered making their work normative.